ligato/docs/docs/user-guide/concepts.md

  ---

- Ligato provides support for multiple KV data stores.
  For more information on Ligato support for KV data stores, see the following:

  * [Supported KV Data Stores](#supported-kv-data-stores) provides examples on swapping out one KV data store for another.
 It also summarizes the KV data stores supported by Ligato.
  <br></br>